fluxninja/aperture/docs/content/get-started/get-started.md

-1. **Sign up for an account**: Get started with Aperture by [creating an account][sign-up], completing the simple onboarding - giving you an introduction to the dashboard - and inviting your team members so you can all collaborate on creating your first policy.
+1. **Sign up for an account**: Get started with Aperture by [creating an account][sign-up], completing the simple onboarding - giving you an introduction to the dashboard - and inviting your team members, so you can collaborate on load management.

 2. **Set Up the Environment**: The Aperture Agent can be installed in various modes.
 For installation steps, see [Agent][agent-docs] docs under